Winds of Peace Foundation (WPF) Programs

 History with Worker-owned Enterprises

-Nicaragua is the Central American country with the largest number of cooperatives having nearly half of all cooperative in the region.
-WPF began to work directly with grassroots producer cooperatives by lending them money to enable them to collect the harvest.
-Many of these cooperatives were not subjects of credit from other institutions.
-Since 1997 WPF has lent more than $5.2 million dollars directly to grassroots cooperatives, with an average loan of just over $28,000 and a loan loss rate of 6.49%.
+Nicaraguan is the Central American country with the largest number of cooperatives accounting for nearly half of all in the region.
+WPF began to work directly with cooperatives, focusing on grassroots producer cooperatives, by lending them money to collect the harvest.
+Most of these cooperatives were not subjects of credit from other institutions.
+Since 1997 WPF has lent just under $10 million dollars directly to grassroots cooperatives and community organizations, with an average loan size of $44,055 and a loan loss rate of 3.55%.
 (Continued)

 Community Social Enterprises